Jaguar XE saloon - Interior & comfort

 The XE's wraparound dashboard cocoons the driver and front-seat passenger without causing claustrophobia.
 The seats are mounted low to give a sportier feel, although they offer plenty of adjustability.
 Depending on the trim level you choose, there's a wide range of upholstery choices, too.

-In big news for owners, the often derided infotainment system has also been switched for the Touch Pro Duo system found in the I-Pace.
-This has a 10.2-inch touchscreen for sat nav, media and communications, along with a smaller display below it for functions like climate control.
+In big news for owners, the old infotainment system has also been switched for the latest Pivi Pro system found in the I-Pace.

 There are a few flaws, though: the driver's-side air vent is mounted too low, so it blasts air straight onto your hand, and the sweeping windscreen pillars come a little close to the driver and front passenger's heads.